mikekap/wink-mqtt-rs/README.md

 ```

 The default setup above will read these options from `/opt/wink-mqtt-rs/config` .
 You can also see this by running `cargo +nightly run`.

+## Logs

+If you're having issues, you can find logs at `/var/log/wink-mqtt-rs.log`.
+Adding `-vvv` to the config mentioned above will increase the verbosity of logs.

 ### MQTT Messages